devalexqt/pi_h264/README.md

 ```
 With -vf (video filter option) you can write text, time, etc on video frame encoded in h264!

-Raw stream from spawned procees must be parsed as separate NAL units and sended over socket to client.
+Raw stream from spawned proccess must be parsed as separate NAL units and sended over socket to client.
 ```
 	var rawstream=proc.stdout.pipe(new Split(NALseparator))